remybach/jQuery.clientSideLogging/README.md

 The log will be sent to the backend as a normal `POST` request, which might look like the following:

 	$.post('/log?type=error&msg=YOUR_ERROR_MESSAGE');

+If you set `native_error` to `true`, all browser errors will also be captured and passed to the backend.
+By default this functionality is disabled, and only errors you explicitly log will be passed to the backend.

 ### Backend